View your annual payouts - and adjust your plan

 Often, available funds carry a low rate of interest and the returns are heavily taxed.
 Therefore, these funds should be spent before any endowment pension and LD funds.

 Flexible instalment pensions

 You can postpone or prolong the payouts form your instalment pension.
 This way, you can optimise your savings so that you may still receive the public retirement pension supplement and, at the same time, reduce the amount subject to the highest tax rate and equalisation tax.
-For instance, if you prolong your 10-year instalment pension to 15 or 20 years, you may be able to completely avoid having to pay the highest tax rate as a retiree.
-If your income tax rate is below 40 % as a retiree, or if you do not need a large lump sum when you retire, it may be a good idea to change your endowment pension to a life pension or an instalment pension and thus spread the payouts over, for instance, 10 years or the rest of life.
+For instance, if you prolong your 10-year instalment pension to 15 or even up to 30 years, you may be able to completely avoid having to pay the highest tax rate as a retiree.
+If your income tax rate is below 40 % as a retiree, or if you do not need a large lump sum when you retire, it may be a good idea to change your endowment pension or old-age savings to an instalment pension or a life pension and thus spread the payouts over, for instance, 10 years or the rest of life.
 Please note that regular payouts are set off differently against public retirement pension, early retirement pension, etc. than lump sum benefits.